mcliff1/DataScienceNotes/README.md

 # TODO - change this to a online source to keep track of papers and documents

+on Jan 28, I connected a RStudio project to this repository locally

 ## Data Analysis
 Notes on how to do a general data analysis
 ## Residuals Study